Did Amy Guess Copy Carly Rae Jepsen’s ‘Runway Away With Me’?

 The two songs share a lot of similarities.
 If you listen to Jepsen’s “Run Away With Me” right after listening to Guess’ “Late Night,” you would think it’s the same song.
 The only difference is that “Late Night” doesn’t have a saxophone playing at the beginning of the song.
 Check out both songs for yourself below.

 The similarities didn’t take Carly Rae Jepsen’s fans long to notice.
-They quickly took to Twitter to exclaim their frustration over Jepsen being ripped off.
+They quickly took to Twitter to exclaim their frustration over Jepsen allegedly being ripped off.

 lol this sounds exactly like carly’s “run away with me” https://t.co/gSmOaPTyQm